aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/managing-charts-and-shapes/copy-shapes-between-worksheets/_index.md

 The following is the code used by the component to accomplish the task.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-CopyWorksheetBetweenWorkbooks-CopyWorksheetBetweenWorkbooks.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-CopyWorksheetBetweenWorkbooks-CopyWorksheetBetweenWorkbooks.java" >}}

 #### **Result Task 3**